grinnell-cs/csc151-images/_eboards/eboard12-2.md

 > Yes, I can reset them if you DM me.

+If I pass today's makeup tracing quiz, do I have to do it online?

+> You can only pass in-person tracing quizzes.
+If you don't pass today's, you can try again next week.

+What about documentation?

+> Documentation is Phase 2, so it's not on this SoLA?

 ### Booleans and conditionals

 Why does the equality predicate `=` not also count as a comparator?